 Your solution is to be e-mailed to me at kelliher[at]goucher.edu.
 All project files should be sent as attachments in a single e-mail.
-You may collect all the files into a single ZIP archive, changing the file extension.
+You may collect all the files into a single ZIP archive, changing the file extension if necessary.
 You should send all files necessary for me to build your program from source (generally, this is all .h and .c files), as well as any data, documentation or test files.
 You should send an ASCII file, named README.txt, describing the rest of the attached files.
 I will build your program from source and run it for myself.
-Your project is due at noon on the 8th.
-Work submitted after this deadline will not be accepted.
+Your project is due at the beginning of class on the due date.